 It takes years to build semiconductor fabrication facilities and a huge amount of investment is needed.
-Most of these chip foundries are in China and Taiwan and due to geopolitical friction western nations are looking to increase their internal supply and reduce dependency from these countries.
+Most of these chip foundries are in China and Taiwan.
+Due to geopolitical friction western nations are looking to increase their internal supply and reduce dependency from these countries.

 Have chip shortages happened before and why is this time different?

-There was no more capacity for fabrication plants to manufacture low volume parts and so the MLCC shortage become quite an issue at the time.
+There was no more capacity for fabrication plants to manufacture low volume parts.
+So the MLCC shortage become quite an issue at the time.

 However this just meant that products has to be redesigned with smaller components which were more readily available.